Musashii-kun/idapin/readme.txt

 or idadbg.dll.
 The tool listens for an IDA client; a plain launch waits for that connection. -idadbg 1 enables diagnostic output.

+IDA 8.5 working directory and diagnostic logs:
+Diagnostic output uses PIN's LOG API, whose default file is pintool.log in the working directory.
+An unwritable directory can prevent startup; IDA may show "Waiting for PIN to launch" followed by "Connection refused".

+To select a writable tool log without changing the application's working directory, open Debugger -> Process options -> Debugger specific options.
+In the additional arguments AFTER the PIN tool, enter the complete string:

+  -event_ids legacy -idadbg 1 -logfile /tmp/idapin.log

+These options select IDA 8.5 event numbering, enable diagnostic output, and set the tool log path.
+On the command line, put them after the tool name and before --.
+The /tmp path is for Linux; on Windows use an existing writable directory and quote the log path if it contains spaces.

+Alternatively, change the working directory before starting a debugging session.
+The PIN debugger's IDA 8.5 Process options dialog does not display a Directory field, but IDAPython can access it.
+Run this in IDA's Python console to preserve the other process options while changing that setting:

+  import ida_dbg
+  options = list(ida_dbg.get_process_options())
+  options[2] = "/tmp"
+  ida_dbg.set_process_options(*options)
+  print(ida_dbg.get_process_options()[2])

+On Windows, substitute an existing writable Windows directory.
+This changes the application's working directory too, which can affect relative paths.

 IDA client compatibility:
   -event_ids legacy  Default.
 Bit-valued events used by IDA 8.5 and older.
   -event_ids modern  Sequential events used by the newer upstream idapin source.